Minnesota State Fair Vegan Food Guide

 *Produce Exchange — Fresh fruit, grilled peaches, kombucha on tap

-Rooted and Wild Snack House — Deep-Fried Tofuego Bites, vegan ice cream — Note that this is inside the Lee & Rose Warner Coliseum where you may see animal exploitation
+Rooted and Wild Snack House — Vegan ice cream — Note that this is inside the Lee & Rose Warner Coliseum.
+My recommendation is to enter the east door then go left.

 Spinning Wylde — cotton candy made with organic cane sugar and a variety of natural flavors